twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt08-10-with-kilesa-sap-no-real-happiness%zh.rst

 The reason you all don’t realize Nibbāna are the sap flows out continuously to connect life again and again.
 You all are happy with places making your saps flow out.
 If not flowing out and you take it as quite boring.
 D. A. process starts from where the sap flows out.
 When a person is getting old and has more knowledge.
 These more knowledges are making your saps flowing out.
 You all know how to make the saps come out.
 But don’t know how to stop it.
 You become bored without it.

 If you’re not connecting saṁsāra and life becomes very dry.
 The work of drying up the sap is the only truly reliable thing to do.
-Making this tree dies and produce another tree is this kilesa saps.
-If the sap begins to flow, dukkha samudayo hoti (dukkha rises)—so it is the cause of the dukkha.)
+It is these kilesa saps that causes this tree to die and produce another tree.
+If the sap begins to flow, it’s the dukkha arising (dukkha samudayo hoti)—so it is the cause of the dukkha.)

 If it continues to flow out is dukkha khandhassa hoti — the result of dukkha.
 Your khandhas have 1,500 kilesa saps.
 So it needs a lot of work to burn it.
 Ordinary kind of fire can’t do the job.
 You have to burn it with the maggin fire (the path fire) as strong as the hell fire.